open-mmlab/mmocr/docs/en/migration/transforms.md

 6. `EastRandomCrop` -> [`RandomCrop`](mmocr.datasets.transforms.RandomCrop) + [`Resize`](mmocr.datasets.transforms.Resize) + [`mmcv.Pad`](mmcv.transforms.Pad)

-   The `EastRandomCrop` was implemented by applying cropping, scaling and padding to the input image.
+   `EastRandomCrop` was implemented by applying cropping, scaling and padding to the input image.
 Now, the same effect can be achieved by combining three data transforms.

 <table class="docutils">
 <thead>